myarichuk/myarichuk.github.io/source/_posts/production-ready-intro.md

 cover: /2023/11/14/production-ready-intro/production_ready_background.jpg
 ---

 In the tech world, the term 'production-ready' often gets tossed around, sometimes more like a hot potato than a clear standard.
-But what does it truly mean?
+But what does it really mean?
 It seems like everyone has their own take, often shrouded in personal biases or cloaked in industry jargon.

-In this series, I will try to cut through the fluff and the corporate speak, because, let's be honest, best practices do not have to be complex or hard to understand.
+In this post series, I will try to cut through the fluff and the corporate speak, because, let's be honest, best practices do not have to be complex or hard to understand.

 ## The Essence of Production-Readiness